kobekyoko/ztm-basic-server/README.md

 ## ztm-basic-server
-Basic server (without using Express.js) : Udemy: ZeroToMastery Sec24 240 Building a Server
+Basic server using http module of Node.js (without using Express.js) : Udemy: ZeroToMastery Sec24 240 Building a Server

 ## Notes